-- 3.1 Proceedings under this Code shall be instituted by submitting to the Vice Chancellor for Student Affairs a written statement by any student, faculty member, staff member, or the Chancellor alleging that he or she has reason to believe that a violation of the Code of Student Conduct has occurred. - 3.2 A violation must be reported within 30 days of when the alleged conduct occurred unless it was a violation undiscoverable until a later date.
-In the latter case, the report must be filed within 30 days of when the alleged conduct was discovered.
-In no case shall prosecutions under this Code be commenced if these time limitations are not strictly observed. - 3.3 The Vice Chancellor for Student Affairs shall review the allegations to determine whether there is reason to believe that a violation of the Code of Student Conduct has occurred.
-The review may include interviewing the accused, the complainant, and/or other witnesses to the alleged conduct. - 3.4 While meeting with the accused, the Vice Chancellor for Student Affairs shall advise the student of his rights, provide a copy of these procedures, and advise the student of his right to have the matter handled administratively through the Vice Chancellor for Student Affairs in lieu of a hearing.
-The student must be made aware of all rights the student gives up if he elects to have the matter handled administratively through the Vice Chancellor for Student Affairs and must sign a form waiving such rights if he chooses to do so. - 3.5 If, following a screening of the allegations, the Vice Chancellor for Student Affairs finds that there is reason to believe that a violation of the Code of Student Conduct has taken place, then written notice is provided to the Chair of the Law Center's Investigatory Committee of that finding, along with a request to conduct an investigation into the matter.
-The Vice Chancellor for Student Affairs shall forward to the Investigatory Committee any preliminary evidence received from any of the parties involved while screening the case. - 3.6 The Vice Chancellor for Student Affairs notifies the accused student in writing that the matter has been referred to the Investigatory Committee and also notifies the Chancellor of all matters referred to the Investigatory Committee for investigative procedures.
+- 3.1 Proceedings under this Code shall be instituted by submitting to the Vice Chancellor for Student Affairs a written statement by any student, faculty member, staff member, or the Chancellor alleging that he or she has reason to believe that a violation of the Code of Student Conduct has occurred.
+Reports of violations of the Code of Student Conduct should be made using the report form at this link: https://cm.maxient.com/reportingform.php?SouthernUnivLC&layout_id=3 - 3.2 A violation must be reported within thirty (30) days of when the alleged conduct occurred, unless it was a violation undiscoverable until a later date.
+In the latter case, the report must be filed within thirty (30) days of when the alleged conduct was discovered.
+In no case shall prosecutions under this Code be commenced if these time limitations are not strictly observed. - 3.3 The Vice Chancellor (or Associate Vice Chancellor) for Student Affairs shall review the allegations to determine whether there is reason to believe that a violation of the Code of Student Conduct has occurred.
+The review may include interviewing the accused, the complainant, and/or other witnesses to the alleged conduct. - 3.4 If, following a screening of the allegations, the Vice Chancellor (or Associate Vice Chancellor) for Student Affairs finds that there is reason to believe that a violation of the Code of Student Conduct has taken place, then written notice is provided to the Chair of the Law Center's Investigatory Committee of that finding, along with a request to conduct an investigation into the matter.
+The Vice Chancellor for Student Affairs shall forward to the Investigatory Committee any preliminary evidence received from any of the parties involved while screening the case. - 3.5 The Vice Chancellor (or Associate Vice Chancellor) for Student Affairs notifies the accused student in writing that the matter has been referred to the Investigatory Committee and also notifies the Chancellor of all matters referred to the Investigatory Committee for investigative procedures.